 Our main dust page provides detailed information, and a map to help you identify where your project location is and which permit you would need.

 In 2012, the U.S. Environmental Protection Agency (EPA) designated a large portion of Pinal County as a moderate nonattainment area for particulate matter pollution, also known as PM10, due to monitor violations of federal air quality standards for particulate matter.
 In 2020, EPA redesignated the nonattainment area to Serious due to ongoing PM10 exceedances.

 The ground disturbance caused by construction activities, general earthmoving activities, and windy conditions result in particulate matter emissions.
 The construction rules were needed in order to achieve emission reductions for the West Pinal PM10 Nonattainment Area.

-In place of a formal training class, please click here to access the Pinal County Air Quality West Pinal PM10 Nonattainment Area Construction Rules.
-Please read the rules and use as a reference when taking the Basic Dust Control and/or Comprehensive Dust Control quizzes, both linked below.
+In place of a formal training class, view the Pinal County Air Quality West Pinal PM10 Nonattainment Area Construction Rules.
+Please read the rules and use it as a reference when taking the Comprehensive Dust Control quiz.

 - West Pinal Nonattainment Dust Application and Dust Control Plan